-The government plans that could Impact Sunderland fans returning to Stadium of Light
+The government plans that could impact Sunderland fans returning to Stadium of Light

 The rule would cover all grounds with a capacity of over 20,000 - which would cover Sunderland’s Stadium of Light, Middlesbrough’s Riverside Stadium and St James’ Park, the home of Newcastle United.

-The plans would also mean restrictions for some of Sunderland’s rivals in League One with Sheffield Wednesday, MK Dons, Ipswich Town, Bolton Wanderers, Charlton Athletic, Wigan Athletic and Portsmouth all boasting stadiums with a 20,000 plus capacity.
+The plans would also mean restrictions for some of Sunderland’s rivals in League One with Sheffield Wednesday, MK Dons, Ipswich Town, Bolton Wanderers, Charlton Athletic and Wigan Athletic all boasting stadiums with a 20,000 plus capacity.

 A senior Government source said to The Sun: “It’s really important that fans are able to continue watching sport over the autumn but we want to ensure that everyone is safe.